The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 Use this structure as a template for your report.
 FDA reviewers expect this outline and can thus efficiently find the information they need.

-3.3.2 Special documentation requirements
+3.3.2 Special Documentation Requirements

 Clarity regarding critical tasks: The FDA requires a clear statement regarding the presence or absence of critical tasks.
 If none have been identified, this must be clearly justified.